sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 > </footer>

 Note: By definition, you don't know what's going on, so there's no sure way to recover.
-This is the tought part of Node not separating your application from the server.
+This comes from Node not separating your application from the server.
 With power comes responsibility.

 ### What to do?